 Head of the Department: College Associate Professor Tamás Pándics

-Background As the legal successor of the Department of Public Health, the Department of Epidemiology is the newest institutional unit of the Faculty of Health Sciences’ Institute of Health Promotion and Clinical Methodology.
+Background The Department of Public Health Sciences is the newest institutional unit of the Faculty of Health Sciences.

 The overall duty of the Department is to provide appropriate training for health practitioners in the field of public health, and to carry out different research projects.
 Its aim is to equip students with the knowledge and skills necessary to make a valuable contribution to public health.